gavinmoorcroft/makers-devops-learner-diary/README.md

 ***Name:***

-Gavin Moorcroft
+> Gavin Moorcroft

 ***Company:***

-Department for Work and Pension.
+>Department for Work and Pension.
 The British Government department responsible for welfare, pensions and child maintenance policy

-***What I currently do***
+***What I currently do:***

-I am a Automation Test Engineer
+> I am a Automation Test Engineer

 ***Reason I'm here:***

-To expand on my skills and open up new areas of career progression.
+> To expand on my skills and open up new areas of career progression.

 ## To Do